Aji Charapita Hot Sauce: Keep the Citrus, Control the Heat

 Full Recipe Instructions

-Simmer carrot, bell pepper, onion, garlic, vinegar, and 2 tablespoons water for 6 to 7 minutes, until the carrot softens.
+Cover and simmer the carrot, yellow bell pepper, onion, garlic, 2 tablespoons of the vinegar, and 2 tablespoons water for 6 to 7 minutes.

-Add the aji charapita peppers and simmer 2 to 3 minutes more, just until softened.
+Add the Aji Charapita peppers and simmer uncovered for 2 to 3 minutes, just until softened.

-Thin with water one tablespoon at a time until the sauce lightly coats a spoon.
+Blend until smooth, then thin with water 1 tablespoon at a time until the sauce falls from a spoon in a narrow ribbon.